ANNUALEX: History

 The first ANNUALEX was held between November 5 and 15, 1996.
 ANNUALEX 13g was held from November 4–11, 2016, and participation included 750 American military personnel.

 ANNUALEX 2021 was held from November 21–30 in the Philippine Sea.
 Five international navies participated, including the Royal Australian Navy (RAN), Royal Canadian Navy (RCN), German Navy (GMN), Japan Maritime Self-Defense Force (JMSDF), and the U.S. Navy.
+The German Navy participated with the "Bayern", an anti-submarine specialized ship with on-board helicopters and sonar equipment.

+The Carrier Strike Group 1 with the USS Carl Vinson (CVN 70) participated in the ANNAULEX held in November 2023.
+The RAN and RCN also participated together with Japan and the U.S.

+ANNAULEX 2025 was held from October 20-31 in the Philippine Sea with the JS Kaga (DDH184) anti-submarine warfare destroyer in the lead.
+The U.S. Navy and Marine Corps participated in the 2025 ANNAULEX as well as the RAN and the Royal Australian Air Force (RAAF), the RCN and Royal Canadian Air Force (RCAF), the French Navy and the Royal New Zealand Air Force (RNZAF).